-WPI Function Equivalent in ISO C Description wcschr() strchr() Locates the first occurrence of a wide character in a wide-character string. wcsrchr() strrchr() Locates the last occurrence of a wide character in a wide-character string. wcspbrk() strpbrk() Locates the first occurrence of any wide characters from one wide-character string in another wide-character string. wcsstr() strstr() Finds a wide-character substring.
-Note that the wcsstr() function also supercedes the wcswcs() function included in versions of the XSH specification earlier than Issue 5. wcscspn() strcspn() Returns the number of initial elements of one wide-character string that are all wide characters not included in the second wide-character string. wcsspn() strspn() Returns the number of initial elements of one wide-character string that are all characters included in the second wide-character string.
+WPI Function Older ISO C Function Description wcschr() strchr() Locates the first occurrence of a character in a string. wcsrchr() strrchr() Locates the last occurrence of a character in a string. wcspbrk() strpbrk() Locates the first occurrence of any characters from one string in another string. wcsstr() strstr() Finds a substring.
+Note that the wcsstr() function also supercedes the wcswcs() function included in versions of the XSH specification earlier than Issue 5. wcscspn() strcspn() Returns the number of initial elements of one string that are all characters not included in a second string. wcsspn() strspn() Returns the number of initial elements of one string that are all characters included in a second string.